stackshareio/awesome-stacks/CONTRIBUTING.md

 ### Stack description

-In a paragraph under the description, please describe what the stack is used for, what makes it different than other stacks, and anything else useful to mention.
+In a paragraph under the description, please describe what the stack is used for.
+Mention if the stack is associated to a particular starter kit, boilerplate or other project.

 ### Tools

 Next, specify the key tools in the stack in an unordered list.
 5 tools is the recommended maximum.
 Choose tools that complement each other and form the basis of the stack.

-For each tool, there are 4 types of information you are asked to provide:
+For each tool, these elements can be provided:

 **Tool name and homepage** (required): The first link must be the name of the tool and a link to its homepage.
 If it doesn't have a homepage, you can point the link to its GitHub or StackShare page.